The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: The case where is not a prime

 \section{The case where $m$ is not a prime}

 In this section, we study the quantity $Z_y^t(2)$ for the case where $m$ is not necessarily prime.
-We start by proving a lemma similar to Lemma \ref{DH} which works for $m \in \mathbb{N}$ that is not necessarily prime.
+The strategy is similar to the $m$ prime case, however we can no longer apply Lemma \ref{DH} directly.
+This is why we start by proving a lemma similar to Lemma \ref{DH}, which works for $m \in \mathbb{N}$ that is not necessarily prime.